mggg/mggg.github.io/donate.markdown

 # Support

-The Metric Geometry and Gerrymandering Group (MGGG) Redistricting Lab will use donations to support its multidisciplinary projects on the mathematics and data science of redistricting, voting rights, and census geography.
+The MGGG Redistricting Lab will use donations to support its multidisciplinary projects on the mathematics and data science of redistricting, voting rights, and census geography.

 {% include donate_button.html %}